TRIQS/dft_tools/doc/tutorials/sr2mgoso6_nosoc.rst

         # Save stuff into the user_data group of hdf5 archive in case of rerun:
         SK.save(['chemical_potential','dc_imp','dc_energ'])

 The only difference to the other example is in the initialisation of the real part of the self energy.
 We cannot just take an element of the *dc_imp* array, since this array is stored in the *sumk* structure.
 Therefore, we first need to transform this matrix into *solver* space, and then take the appropriate matrix element.
-After the first iteration (here done with 24e6 MC sweeps), you should get self energies like this:
+After the first iteration (here done with 24e6 MC sweeps and using the real version of the CTMQC solver), you should get self energies like this:

 .. image:: images_scripts/Sr2MgOsO6_noSOC_Sigmas.png
     :width: 600